SoftwareAG/c8y-docs/content/device-integration/mqtt-bundle/mqtt-connection.md

 The code of the {{< product-c8y-iot >}} MQTT example client implemented in Java, which connects to the platform using x.509 certificates, is available here: https://github.com/SoftwareAG/cumulocity-examples/tree/develop/mqtt-client.
 This example client uses the implementation of Eclipse Paho, which is described in detail on their website: https://www.eclipse.org/paho/index.php?page=documentation.php.

-Here is an example that shows how to add the needed dependency in Maven to use Eclipse Paho client:
+Here is an example that shows how to add the needed dependency in Maven to use the Eclipse Paho client:

     <dependency>
         <groupId>org.eclipse.paho</groupId>